Wilbert-Tosoy/C-/README.md

 # C-1-Files

-  This repos is a collection of all the w3resource Basic Declaration and Expression Exercises in C programming.
+  This repos is a collection of the w3resource Basic Declaration and Expression Exercises in C programming.